History and Recent Development

 In 2004, the Bosscha Observatory was declared as a Cultural Heritage Property by the Government.
 Therefore, the existence of the Bosscha Observatory is protected by Government Legislation Number 2/1992 concerning Cultural Heritage Objects.
 Furthermore, in 2008, the Government established the Bosscha Observatory as one of the National Vital Objects that had to be secured.

-List of The Head of Bosscha Observatory
+List of The Directors of Bosscha Observatory

 |Year of duty||Name|